mlockett/ApexLogger/README.md

        LogService.error( ex, 'class/method');
     }

+### Using LogService in a Process Builder

+To log from within a Process Builder, add an Immediate Action; select the type Apex; for Apex Class, select "Write Log"; then under Apex Variables, select the field "messages", then add the desired text.
 ### Using Logger instance
     @TestVIsible
     ILogger log = new Logger(); // this allows you to switch to any ILogger for testing